 - Damaged sense of self-worth and confidence

-- Increased likelihood of self-medication with alcohol, drugs, or other compulsive behaviours
+- Increased likelihood of self-medication, or other compulsive behaviours

 - Vulnerability to anxiety, depression and panic